 - Chicken Thighs – 8 to 10 minutes per side

 Chicken thighs are more forgiving than chicken breasts, thanks to their higher fat content.
-They can be cooked over slightly lower heat (medium-high) for 8 to 10 minutes per side, or until they reach an internal temperature of 165°F. Keep in mind that bone-in chicken thighs may take longer to cook than boneless.
+They can be cooked over slightly lower heat (medium-high) for 8 to 10 minutes per side, or until they reach an internal temperature of 165°F. Bone-in chicken thighs may take longer to cook than boneless.

 Chicken Wings – 12 to 14 minutes per side